Our Pros Found the Best Frozen Meatballs You Can Buy

 When it comes to a good meatball—be it frozen or homemade—we’re looking for the same things: a great savory flavor paired with on-point seasoning (no bland meatballs accepted) plus a stellar texture—not too dry or spongy.
 With this in mind, our Test Kitchen panel tested a handful of meatball brands in a blind test and judged them according to these qualities:

-For a great substitute (and shortcut) to Nonna’s meatballs, our Test Kitchen recommends reaching for Nature’s Rancher meatballs, available exclusively at Whole Foods.
 These homestyle meatballs had a great texture that was fork tender.
-Our culinary team really appreciated the slightly charred flavor mixed in—it made us think of meatballs being lovingly made over the stove.
+Our culinary team appreciated the slightly charred flavor mixed in—it made us think of meatballs being lovingly made over the stove.
 These Nature’s Rancher meatballs also had a nice blend of herbs inside including parsley and garlic, as well as some nice cheese flavors (the mix contains ricotta and Romano).
-We think these would be a great compliment to one of our Best Loved Brands pasta sauces!

 What to Make with Frozen Meatballs